Diabetic hyperglycemic hyperosmolar syndrome

 - Impaired thirst

-- Limited access to water (especially in patients with dementia or who are bedbound)
+- Limited access to water (especially in people with dementia or who are bedbound)

 - Older age